PFAS Information for Private Well Owners

 How to Interpret my results?

 Now that you understand the lab report, how do you know if the result is “too high”?
-There are no approved regulations for levels of PFAS in private domestic wells.
-For reference, you may want to compare the results in your well to the Environmental Protection Agency’s (EPA) maximum contaminant Levels (MCLs).
+There are currently no regulations for levels of PFAS in private domestic wells.
+For reference, you may want to reference the results in your well to the Environmental Protection Agency’s (EPA) maximum contaminant Levels (MCLs), which are only enforceable for Public Water Systems.
 The list of MCLs are below:

 list of MCLs